sheldonhull/sheldonhull.hugo/content/blog/2016-09-19-setting-dbcc-1222-on-startup.md

 tags:
 - sql-configuration
 - sql-server
-title: Setting DBCC 1222 on startup
+title: "Setting DBCC 1222 on startup"
+slug: "Setting DBCC 1222 on startup"
 ---

 The following command is run to gain details on deadlocks.